impel-intelligence/dippy-bittensor-subnet/README.md

 --subtensor.network local --subtensor.chain_endpoint ws://chain_endpoint
 ```

-Please note that this validator will call the model validation service hosted by the dippy subnet owners.
-If you wish to run the model validation service locally, please follow the instructions below.
+Please note that this validator will call the model worker orchestration service hosted by the dippy subnet owners.
+Current support for local worker orchestration is disabled at this time.

 ## Subnet Incentive Mechanism